OpenInternet/saferjourno/content/chapters/chapter-3.en.md

 * Ask the journalists what steps they currently take to protect their devices.

   * Using their answers as a starting point go over the general best practice for protecting devices, including:
-  * A brief overview of how people target devices
+  * A brief overview of how adversaries target devices
-  * The importance of avoiding leaving devices unattended, for example in hotel rooms or conferences
+  * The importance of not leaving unlocked devices unattended, for example in hotel rooms or conferences
   * Being mindful of what they plug into their devices, including USB sticks which could contain malware.
   * The importance of updating operating systems, apps and browsers when prompted to do so.
 Explain that this helps fix vulnerabilities with the code which can be exploited by bad actors.
   * Using an antivirus